St. Vincent de Paul News

 Ushers will be providing instructions on sanitizing and wearing masks.
 Please be courteous to your ushers.
 Their instructions are for the safety of everyone in attendance.

-Each Mass is limited to 110 people.
+Each Mass is limited to 110 people while maintaining social distance of 6 feet between individuals or families.
 This is a firm number and cannot be exceeded.
-Please ensure you have a seat before attempting to

 We will continue performing the Mass schedule by live Facebook feed.
 For those attending Masses virtually, programs can no longer be downloaded from our website due to copyright issues.
 You will have to click on the link provided in our weekly email updates.